Guide to studying Geology

 It gives insight into the history of the Earth, through studying plate tectonics and past climates.
 Geology also involves the investigation of how minerals can be discovered and utilised.

-Geology is not a narrow subject; there is lots to learn.
+Geology is not a narrow subject; there is a lot to learn.
 Geologists study a broad range of topics including plate tectonics, glaciers, floods, groundwater flow – even dinosaur evolution.

 The course is very diverse, covering lots of topics and doing so using a range of learning methods.
 I found that learning through lectures, practical classes and hands on work (e.g. fieldwork, essays, practical sessions) made even the more difficult subjects easier to understand.